tc39/notes/es9/2018-03/mar-22.md

 JHD: undefined and null are the same to me, from an initialization pov

-DH: I dont agree with that, in implementations we ahve something different
+DH: I dont agree with that, in implementations we have something different

 JHD: we have a table in the proposal which shows that more often we see that they are treated the same.
 I'm not clear on left assc vs right associative.
 So I see zero questions null. ??
 One of hte additional reasons that I see precedense as important is because ..?
 I havent thought out the hazards in all the places where I would want to do that follower precedence